 My words tore through him worse than any bullet.
 His speech stammered, for the first time Uncle Bobby was lost for words.
 Pain clawed at his face and tore away his gentleman's composure, my words had struck a nerve harder than anything I could have ever done to him.

-"Sometimes, I wish it were me as well," he said while maintaining eye contact, the pain in his eyes visible despite his attempt to hide it.
+"Sometimes, I wish it had been me as well," he said while maintaining eye contact, the pain in his eyes visible despite his attempt to hide it.

 "Whatever my inheritance is, I don't freaking want it.
 I want my parents."
 I left our kitchen, trudging off to my room for the evening and leaving Uncle Bobby to deal with the emotional bomb I let off in his face.

 I descended the stairs into the shop where Bobby was spraying down the counter-top as he was prone to do in the morning.
 He seemed to almost be in autopilot.
-Normally he showed so much energy when setting up the shop, this morning it was like I was staring at a different person.
 His hand movements were slow, lethargic almost.
-His head was without his signature hat, instead his long, black hair was a disheveled mess as if he lost his comb and was going for a just-out-of-bed sort of look.
-His shirt was incorrectly buttoned and his vest was open.
+His head was without his signature hat, instead his hair looked as if he lost his comb and was going for a just-out-of-bed sort of look.
+His shirt was incorrectly buttoned, and his vest was open.

-"Thanks…" I muttered, "You too."
+"Thanks…" I muttered.
 I was at a loss for words.
 Shame filled my insides as I realized what a number I did on my Uncle Bobby with just a few words.

 A little under a week passed awkwardly as neither me nor my Uncle wished to broach the topic of the night that I yelled at him.
 I had started going home later after school in attempt to avoid the conversation.
 Whether it be the park, the library, or just the local arcade.
-I didn't have money so I was essentially just trying to waste time.
-My birthday was tomorrow, and I didn't actually know if my Uncle had called off the party like I had asked.
+I didn't have money, so I was essentially just trying to waste time.
+My birthday was tomorrow, and I didn't know if my Uncle had called off the party like I had asked.
 My guess was that he had gone through with it anyways in hopes that I would come around to the idea.
 While I felt terrible for what I said to my Uncle, my opinion on my inheritance hadn't changed.
 I still didn't want it, even after coming to terms with my parents being gone for good.
 Something about it just seemed wrong now.
-It was no longer a present, or rather it was never really a present to begin with.
-I had the feeling that whatever my inheritance was, it wasn't something you could wrap up in a neat little bow.
+It was no longer a present, just a cruel reminder.

 Today I decided to spend my day walking around the city with a few of my school friends; Alex Summer, a close friend since primary school, and Mayzie Leighton.
 There was a romantic tension between the two that was near palpable.
 Neither one wanted to admit that they had a thing for the other, but they still dropped the occasional flirtatious giggle or joke.
 I was often left as the third wheel of the group nowadays.
 You know when a group of friends are trying to share the sidewalk and the one must stand behind the other two?
 That was me.
 I didn't mind now though.
 My mind was far too preoccupied with my birthday, my inheritance, and my fight with Uncle Bobby.

 It had become evening a few minutes prior, the sun setting in the distance, giving off a bright fiery glow across the sky.
 It reflected off the windows of the nearby houses and shops on the block.
-We had strayed pretty far across town, roughly 8 or so blocks away from my house, slightly less from Alex or Mayzie's however.
-It was about time for me to head home, but returning to my apartment meant confronting Uncle Bobby again, which then meant that the next day was my birthday.
+We had strayed pretty far across town.
+It was about time for me to head home but returning to my apartment meant confronting Uncle Bobby again, which then meant that the next day was my birthday.

 I wanted this moment to last an eternity.
 The sunset on the horizon, spending time with my friends despite them not really paying much attention to me.
 I enjoyed their happiness, though.
 I never really took a liking to dating, let alone girls around my school.
 Seeing Alex and Mayzie happy together took my mind off my own troubles sometimes.
 But my moment, as much as I willed it, would not last forever.